 Dedicated Accident Solicitors have a specialist asbestosis claims team and work with sufferers of asbestosis, along with those who have mesothelioma claims, pleural thickening claims and asbestos-induced lung cancer claims.

-Our friendly team are knowledgeable on the subject of asbestosis and are keen to offer you all the advice you need to make your asbestosis claim.
+Our friendly team is knowledgeable on the subject of asbestosis and is keen to offer you all the advice you need to make your asbestosis claim.

 Why make a claim?

 We believe that if you are a victim of asbestosis, or any other asbestos-related illness, those who negligently exposed you to asbestos should be brought to justice and made to pay compensation for your suffering.
 Contact us today and let us help you to make an asbestosis claim.

 Asbestosis is a form of scarring and inflammation of the lung tissue which is caused by heavy and prolonged exposure to asbestos.

 When asbestos is disturbed, microscopic asbestos fibres are released into the air where they can be inhaled.
 These tiny fibres are too small to be filtered by the nose and throat and so they can reach the lungs, where they can become lodged in the lung tissue.
 The size and shape of the asbestos fibres mean that they are difficult for the body to expel.

 These lodged asbestos fibres in the lung cause scarring and inflammation.
 Often it can take many many years after exposure to asbestos to develop symptoms of asbestosis.